-Council approved the creation of the Central Area Community Improvement Plan ("CA CIP") on September 12, 2011 with the passage of By-law 11-115 which designated the Central Area of the City as a Community Improvement Project Area under Section 28(1) of the Planning Act.
-Such by-laws can be passed by a council where community improvement "is desirable because of age, dilapidation, overcrowding, faulty arrangement, unsuitability of buildings or for any other environmental, social or community economic development reason."
-Through the Community Improvement Plan ("CIP") policies of the Planning Act, a council is able to provide financial incentives otherwise normally prohibited under the Municipal Act, 2001.
+Council approved the creation of the CA CIP on September 12, 2011 with the passage of By-law 11-115 which designated the Central Area of the City as a Community Improvement Project Area under Section 28(1) of the Planning Act.
+Such by-laws can be passed by a council where community improvement "is desirable because the age, dilapidation, overcrowding, faulty arrangement, unsuitability of buildings or for any other environmental, social or community economic development reason."
+Through the Community Improvement Plan ("CIP") policies of the Planning Act, a council can provide financial incentives otherwise normally prohibited under the Municipal Act, 2001.